leon4rd/test/README.md

-## I ate a clock yesterday.
-It was so time consuming.
+## I made a playlist for hiking.
+It has music from Peanuts, The Cranberries, and Eminem.
+I call it my Trail Mix.